-Academic Regulations
+Academic regulations

-The BSc/ (Hons) Photography and Digital Imaging Technologies and its intermediate awards operate in accordance with the University's Academic Regulations and the Framework for Higher Education Qualifications in England, Wales and Northern Ireland published by the Quality Assurance Agency for Higher Education (QAA) in 2008.
+The BSc (hons) Photography and Digital Imaging Technologies and its intermediate awards operate in accordance with the University's Academic Regulations and the Framework for Higher Education Qualifications in England, Wales and Northern Ireland published by the Quality Assurance Agency for Higher Education (QAA) in 2008.

-All students should make sure that they access a copy of the current edition of the general University handbook called Essential Westminster 2012/13 which is available at westminster.ac.uk/essential-westminster.
-The following regulations should be read in conjunction with the Modular Framework for Undergraduate Courses and relevant sections of the current Handbook of Academic Regulations.
+All students should make sure that they access a copy of the current edition of the general University handbook called Essential Westminster, which is available at westminster.ac.uk/essential-westminster.
+The following regulations should be read in conjunction with Section 17: Modular Framework for Undergraduate Courses and relevant sections of the current Handbook of Academic Regulations, which is available at westminster.ac.uk/academic-regulations